Pretro/gymstore/README.md

 3. As a user, i want to search for products by price and rating so that I can compare which one is better for me to buy.

-4. As a user, i want to register an account so that i can become a member.
+4. As a user, i want to be able to register an account so that i can become a member.

-5. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that take a long time.
+5. As a user, i want the process of registration to be simple so that i can start make use of the site as soon as possible.

-6. As a user, i want to view a description of the products so that i can see if it is what I am really looking for and it interests me.
+6. As a user, i want to view a description of the products so that i can see if it is what I am really looking for.

-7. As a user, i would like to easily be able to add products to the cart .
+7. As a user, i would like to easily be able to add products to the cart so that i can continue my shopping.

-8. As a user, i want to see a list of the products that I buy so that i can be able to take an order of my purchases .
+8. As a user, i want to see a list of the products that I buy so that i can have an overview over the products and the total sum of my products.

-9. As a user, i want to add and delete products from my shopping cart.
+9. As a user, i want to add and delete products from my shopping cart so that i can make changes to my purchases in case I regret buying something.

-10. As a user, i want the checkout form to be as clear as possible. i want to see/fill my user information.
-See a list of what I have bought and have in my cart, the total
+10. As a user, i want the checkout form to be as clear as possible, so that i can be able to see the detail of my purchases.

-amount to pay.

-11. As a User, i want to receive emails with details of my purchases so that I can compare when you arrive the products that everything is received in order to how it was
+11. As a User, i want to receive an order confirmation by email, so that I can be able to see the detail of my purchases and that the purchase has been successful.

-purchased.
+12. As a User, i want to receive verification emails, so that I can be aware that my registration as a user has been successful.

-12. As a User, i want to easily recover my password in case I forget it.
+13. As a User, i want to easily recover my password in case I forget it, so that i can be able to always use my account.

+14. As a User, i want to be able to sort a product-category by price or rating.

+15. As a User, i want to be able to see if a product or a size is out of stock.

+16. As a User, i want to be able to see why a product has such a good rating through comments from previous buyers who left the rating.

 ## __The purpose of the GymStore is to :__

-+ Create an online commercial store where people can have access to buy products for exercise and nutrition.
++ Create an e-commerce site where everyone who performs some form of fitness training, you will find everything to buy for their training, such as clothes, tools and nutrition.

 + Create an environment of commerce that assimilates as much as possible to reality.

 + Today online shopping is more common than before.
 The sale of products from different areas has become a lifestyle.
 Which opens a way to competition between different

 companies.

-The idea of making this online store was born from the ms4 project for Code Institute.
+The idea of making this online store comes from the ms4 project for Code Institute.
 The inspiration for this site comes from the Swedish site [gymgrossisten]

 (https://www.gymgrossisten.com/).